Hessian determinants and averaging operators over surfaces in ${\mathbb R}^3$: Introduction and theorem statements

 \begin{definition} For a bounded edge $e$ of $N(g)$, $o(e)$ denotes the maximum order of any zero of the polynomial $g_e(1,y)$ other than $y = 0$.
 In the case there are no zeroes, we say $o(e) = 0$. \end{definition}

 \begin{definition} The {\it Newton distance} of $g$, denoted by $d(g)$, is the infimum of all $x$ for which $(x,x) \in N(g)$. \end{definition}

 The exponent $\eta$ of $(1.3)$ is often given by ${1 \over d(g)}$.
 This holds whenever the line $y = x$ intersects $N(g)$ at a vertex, on the horizontal or vertical rays, or in the interior of a compact edge $e$ for which $o(e) \leq d(g)$ We refer to [G5] for proofs.
-It is not hard to show that one can only have $o(e) > d(g)$ if the slope of $e$ is either an integer or the reciprocal of an integer, and even in those cases one generically has $o(e) \leq d(g)$ in a sense described below.
-Thus in this way, $\eta = {1 \over d(g)}$ is the typical situation.
+It is not hard to show that one can only have $o(e) > d(g)$ if the slope of $e$ is either an integer or the reciprocal of an integer, and even in those cases one generically has $o(e) \leq d(g)$ in a sense described below after the statement of Theorem 1.5.
+Thus in this way, $\eta = {1 \over d(g)}$ is the generic situation.

 Whenever $\eta = {1 \over d(g)}$, one can show that one cannot go below the line $y = x - {\eta \over \eta + 1}$ in Theorem 1.3 by testing on rectangular boxes.
 Thus was explicitly worked out in the $\eta \leq {1 \over 2}$ case in Theorem 1.5 of [G3], where an analogous result was also shown in the Sobolev space setting.
 Hence we have